smbambling/techtaco-kb-old/docs/linux/administrative/create_rpm_build_environment.md

 Overview
 --------
-Create an RPM Build Environment for a unprivilged user account.
+Create an RPM Build Environment for a unprivileged user account.

 Warning!
 Building RPMs should **NEVER** be done as the root user.
-It shoudl **ALWAYS** be done with an unprivileged user account.
+It should **ALWAYS** be done with an unprivileged user account.
 Building RPMs as root could cause potential damage to your system.

 Prerequisites
 -------------